 TYPE OF SCHOOL LEVEL OF SERVICE

 Existing 100% of FISH permanent capacity

 New or Expansion to Elementary (K-5) 100% of FISH permanent capacity and

 school size shall not exceed FISH

 permanent capacity of 800.

 New or Expansion to Middle (6-8) 100% of FISH permanent capacity and

-- school size shall not exceed FISH
+school size shall not exceed FISH

 permanent capacity of 1200.

 New or Expansion to High (9-12) 100% of FISH permanent capacity and

 school size shall not exceed FISH permanent capacity of 2000.
-New or Expansion to Combination (K-8) 100% of FISH permanent capacity and school size shall not exceed FISH permanent capacity of 2000.
-Centers 100% of FISH permanent capacity or the level of service based on the student/teacher ratios dictated by specific programs, whichever is lowest.
-LEVEL-OF SERVICE STANDARD FOR CORE FACILITIES (K-5, 6-8, K-8) Dining/Kitchen 100% of permanent Total Capacity Total Capacity for Dining/Kitchen facility shall be base ed on a standard of three (3) feeding periods per day based on the design capacity of the core facilities.
-LEVEL-OF SERVICE STANDARD FO R CORE FACILITIES (0-12) LEVEL-OF SERVICE STANDARD FO R CORE FACILITIES (9-12) Dining/Vitaban 1000/ of name and Total Conscitus Dining/Kitchen 100% of permanent Total Capacity Total Canacity for Dining/Vitaban facility shall be been yd an a standard of four (1) fooding poriods per day besed Total Capacity for Dining/Kitchen facility shall be based on a standard of four (4) feeding periods per day based on the design capacity of the core facilities. on the design capacity of the core mention.
+New or Expansion to Combination (K-8) 100% of FISH permanent capacity and New of Expansion to Comoniation (K-6) school size shall not exceed FISH permanent capacity of 2000.
+Centers Centers 100% of FISH permanent capacity or the level of service based on the student/teacher ratios dictated by specific programs, whichever is lowest.
+LEVEL-OF SERVICE STANDARD FO R CORE FACILITIES (K-5, 6-8, K-8) Dining/Kitchen 100% of permanent Total Capacity Total Capacity for Dining/Kitchen facility shall be base d on a standard of three (3) feeding periods per day based on the design capacity of the core facilities.
+LEVEL-OF SERVICE STANDARD FO R CORE FACILITIES (9-12) Dining/Kitchen 100% of permanent Total Capacity Total Capacity for Dining/Kitchen facility shall be base d on a standard of four (4) feeding periods per day based on the design capacity of the core facilities.